 …a crackdown on what the security services call “online extremism”.”

 He thinks his scare quotes show some desperately dystopian alternative universe, but doesn’t seem to know, or at least acknowledge, that WE call it that too, or that our very own dear Theresa May called for a “crackdown in online extremism” in a speech just last year.

-Or that she put having an entirely government controlled internet in her manifesto last year.
+Or that she put having an entirely government controlled internet in her manifesto before the last election.

 Or that she passed an act in 2016 which Edward Snowden described as:

 The most extreme surveillance in the history of western democracy.”

 Is Panorama asking questions about that?
 Of course not.